John Gill

 And then last question.
 Uh, what 3 words do you choose to describe yourself as a cyclist?

 Um, I'd describe myself as sort of a journeyman right now, I guess.
-I don't know… Adventurer...
-And slightly addicted.
+I don't know… Adventurer, Naturalist, Addict.

 Awesome.
 Thank you, John.